pelme/htpy/docs/how-to/django.md

-# Django
+# Using with Django

 htpy works great with Django.
-This page contains information how you integrate htpy with Django.
+This guide shows how htpy can be integrated with your Django project.

-## Returning a htpy response from a Django view
+## Return a htpy response from a view

 htpy elements can be passed directly to `HttpResponse`: